 Currently, I’m ﬁnishing up a Master of Public Policy at Oregon State University.
 Last summer, I interned as an SCA intern at the National Park Service’s Conservation Study Institute in Vermont.
 I am hoping to continue working in the public lands management ﬁeld after graduating in June 2014.

-Elisabeth Allard, Anchorage, AK
+Elisabeth Allard, Palmer, AK

 Gabriela Yao-Cohen, Oakland, CA